 Bookmark this page and read our updates for further news, or contact one of our GDPR specialists who would be delighted to meet over a coffee to talk through your business needs and provide guidance and advice.

-Cayman's Data Protection Law (DPL) will come into force on 30 September 2019, introducing legislation surrounding eight internationally recognised data protection principles.
-Those data protection principles provide individuals with control over their personal data and protect against its misuse.
-Our team of specialists is available to assist in determining how your business may be impacted by the DPL, to review fund documentation and service level agreements and to provide tailored advice to ensure that you are compliant with the DPL's requirements.
+Our team of specialists in the British Virgin Islands and the Cayman Islands is available to assist in determining how your business may be impacted by the relevant data protection legislation, to review fund documentation and service level agreements and to provide tailored advice to ensure that you are compliant with data protection requirements.

 GDPR the story continues...